-Applying to this program is a separate application process from applying to the College.
-You should not declare this program as your major until admitted.
+Applying to this program is a separate application process from applying to the College or declaring your major.

-Additional information and current application requirements can be found at:
+Additional information and current application requirements can be found at: http://hshs.csi.edu/human_services

-http://hshs.csi.edu/human\services

 To promote success on the certificate/licensure examination(s), all ADDS courses must be passed with a grade of C or better.